RosettaCommons/documentation/application_documentation/rna/rna-denovo.md

 Less commonly used, but useful
 -cycles                                          Number of Monte Carlo cycles.[default 10000].
+[Integer] -bps_moves                                       Base pair step moves.
+For adjacent base pairs within stems or that are
+                                                 obligate pairs, draw sequence-matched fragments that encompass both pairs.
+Adjacent means that base pairs have contiguous residues on one strand, and at most 3 intervening residues on the other.
-[Integer] -filter_lores_base_pairs                         Filter for models that satisfy structure parameters.
+-filter_lores_base_pairs                         Filter for models that satisfy structure parameters.
 [Boolean] -output_lores_silent_file                        If high resolution minimizing, output intermediate low resolution models.
 [Boolean]
 -dump                                            Generate pdb output.
 [Boolean]